Pierre-Colin/rcvs/README.md

 * make the simplex algorithm more numerically stable;
 * give error structures to duel graphs and elections;
 * make it concurrent, if possible in a more efficient way than just wrapping Election with a mutex;
-* optimize resource management if possible (ballots having ownership of everything, etc.);
+* optimize resource management if possible (ballots having ownership of everything, etc.).
-* implement a way to cast a graph ballot which could be used to implement an Electoral College-style agregate of votes.

 ## Dependencies
 The root dependencies are: